An improved holographic nodal line semimetal: ARPES from probe fermion

 \eea are the action for two types of free fermions with opposite signs of mass and with different quantizations where $\bar{\Psi}=\Psi^\dagger i \Gamma^0$ and $D_a=\nabla_a-iq_3A_a$, while \bea

 \eea describe how the two types of fermions couple to the background scalar field $\Phi$ and the two form field $B_{ab}$, respectively.
+The details of the boundary term and the definitions of gamma matrices in the bulk are shown in the appendix \ref{appD}.
 In the absence of the interaction terms, there are two free Dirac fermions in the bulk leading to two independent sets of chiral fermions in the field theory and therefore the interactions are necessary.
 These interaction terms take similar forms as that in the field theoretical model, although there are several other possible interaction terms.
 For example, one may also couple the two fermions to $B_{ab}$ with no insertion of $\gamma^5$.
 The reason for this choice is to produce the nodal band structure and corresponding topological properties of the nodal line semimetal \cite{Liu:2018bye}.

 The equations of motion for these two fermions are \bea \eea After taking the ansatz \bea

 \eea where $l=1,2$ and $\psi_l=\psi_l(r)$ are only functions of radial coordinate, (\ref{eq:diracfermions}) can be simplified as \bea